-Hello, my name is Amy and I’m an “approva, addict,” recovering with the occasional relapse.
+Hello, my name is April and I’m an “approval, addict,” recovering with the occasional relapse.

 Approval addiction — or the intense desire to obtain approval or avoid rejection from other people leads to certain habitual behaviors.